 2. Test Criticality: Ideally you would create tests that cover both the critical and non-critical areas of your application.
 Your testing framework should provide an efficient way to manage bugs and failures.
 You should be able to categorize your test upfront by criticality (Critical, High, Medium or Low) so as to prioritize the testing as well as the resolution based on the criticality of the test.

 3. Test Relevance: In most environments, software development and testing is a continuous process and over time you can have a large number of tests.
 Unfortunately, as software evolves (with new or updated features, changed processes, etc.) some of the tests become redundant or duplicate.
 It can be challenging managing test library to ensure that only quality test cases exist, especially if your testing framework does not allow for easy review of the individual test cases/scenarios.
 You should be able to log and keep a track of the entire test creation life cycle (including updates).
-For instance, you should be able to track the test creation date, the module/release version for which the test was created, the test case revision history along with name of individuals who authored the tests.
-This would make periodic review of test cases to identify redundant scenarios much easier and keep your test library lean and clean.
-It will ensure a test environment that provides high quality test results that you can rely on to make decisions.
+For instance, you should be able to track the test creation date, the module/release version for which the test was created, the test case revision history along with the name of individuals who authored the tests.
+This would make a periodic review of test cases to identify redundant scenarios much easier and keep your test library lean and clean.
+It will ensure a test environment that provides high-quality test results that you can rely on to make decisions.
 You do not want to rely on the results from redundant tests by ignoring “passed” results or waste your time by acting on “failed” results that they produce.

 4. Test Usage: If there are test scenarios exceeding 2 months sitting in your library, there is a possibility that they are just taking up space and may not be required anymore.
 It is vital that your testing framework should be able to identify such test scenarios so that you can make apt decisions, either to re-prioritize or re-categorize them for efficient usage or get rid of them.